doc4d/4D-NetKit/docs/Google.md

 | sendUpdates | String  | Defines who should receive email notifications about the update.
 Acceptable values:<br>• `"all"` – Notify all attendees.<br>• `"externalOnly"` – Notify only non-Google users.<br>• `"none"` – No notifications sent. |
 | supportsAttachments | Boolean | Indicates whether the API client supports attachments.
 Must be `true` to modify the [`attachments`](#attachment-object-google) property.
 Defaults to `false`. |
 | fullUpdate | Boolean | If `true`, the full event is replaced.
 If `false` (default), only specified fields are updated. |

-> **Note:** This method replaces the entire event with the data you send.
-To avoid losing information, always include required fields like `start` and `end`.

 #### Returned Object